AmenaAkterKeya/learnX/README.md

-# LearnX Frontend
+# LearnX Backend

-**LearnX** is a web platform designed for online learning, offering a user-friendly interface for students to explore courses, enroll, and manage their learning experience effectively.
+**LearnX** is a web platform designed for online learning.
+The backend API for LearnX provides endpoints for managing courses, instructors, and student interactions.
+It enables data retrieval and CRUD operations for user registration, course, enrollment, comments

 ---

 ## Main Features

-- **User Authentication**: Secure registration and login for users.
+- **User Authentication**: Secure user registration and login.
-- **Course Catalog**: Browse a diverse range of courses across various subjects.
+- **Course Catalog**: Browse various courses across various subjects.
 - **Course Enrollment**: Easily enroll in courses of your choice.
 - **Roles**:
-   - **Student**: View and manage enrolled courses, deposit funds, and access a personal dashboard.
+   - **Student**: View and manage enrolled courses, and deposit funds.
-   - **Instructor**: Upload, edit, and delete courses while managing student enrollments.
+   - **Instructor**: Upload, edit, and delete courses and see students who enroll.

-- **Responsive Design**: Optimized for seamless use on all devices, including desktops, tablets, and smartphones.

 ---
 ## Features Details